 Ronald McDonald Family Room in St. Paul

-Children’s Minnesota partners with Ronald McDonald House Charities, Upper Midwest, to provide the Ronald McDonald Family Room on the third floor of our St. Paul hospital.
-Serving families with children receiving treatment in intensive care units, the House offers parents a place to rest and regroup just steps away from their child.
+Children’s Minnesota partners with Ronald McDonald House Charities, Upper Midwest, to provide the Ronald McDonald Family Room on the third floor of River Tower at our St. Paul hospital.
+Serving families with hospitalized children, the House offers parents a place to rest and regroup just steps away from their child.

 Features of the Ronald McDonald Family Room include: